Kettle Depressions: understudied, yet key features on post-glacial landscapes

-Kettles form when an ice block from a retreating ice margin is buried and melts, leaving behind a depression.
-Kettles lakes, which form when these depressions are filled by groundwater, are one of the most abundant lake types on our planet and the formation of these landforms is directly related to paleoice distribution, ice margin dynamics, and proglacial depositional processes.
+Kettles depressions form when an ice block from a retreating ice margin is buried and melts, leaving behind a depression at the landscape surface.
+Kettle lakes form when these depressions are filled by groundwater and are one of the most abundant lake types on our planet.
+The formation of these landforms is directly related to paleoice distribution, ice margin dynamics, and proglacial depositional processes.

 Process for kettle formation.
 A) Ice block is entrained in sediment, B) ongoing glacial outwash bury ice bock, C) Melted ice leaves depression at the surface.

-Yet, despite how widespread kettle depressions are on the landscape, we lack a fundamental understanding of how ice burial impacts resultant depression morphology and landscape roughness.
+Yet, despite how widespread kettle depressions are on the landscape, we lack fundamental understanding of how ice burial processes shape resulting depression morphology and landscape roughness.
+Understanding this relationship can help us understand glacial retreat of the past and post-glacial landscape evolution of the future.

 Project Framing